 I.D.
+Resources

+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Space and Equipment

+Subspecialty-Specific Background and Intent: An electronic health record (EHR) can include electronic notes, orders, and lab reporting.
+Such a system also facilitates data reporting regarding the care provided to a patient or a panel of patients.
+It may also include systems for enhancing the quality and safety of patient care.
+An EHR does not have to be present at all participating sites and does not have to include every element of patient care information.
+However, a system that simply reports laboratory or imaging results does not meet the definition of an EHR.

+provide fellows with access to training using simulation to support fellow education and patient safety.
+(Core) [Edited and moved from IV.C.4]

+Subspecialty-Specific Background and Intent: The Review Committee does not expect each program to own a simulator or to have a simulation center.
+"Simulation" is used broadly to mean learning about patient care in settings that do not include actual patients.
+This could include objective structured clinical examinations, standardized patients, patient simulators, or electronic simulation of resuscitation, procedures, and other clinical scenarios.

-Resources I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-I.D.1.a) There must be space and equipment for the educational program, including meeting rooms, classrooms, computers, Internet access, visual and other educational aids, and work/study space. ^(Core) I.D.1.b) The primary clinical site must operate a clinical information system that is able to: ^(Core) I.D.1.b).(1) collect, store, retrieve, and manage health and wellness data and information; ^(Core) I.D.1.b).(2) provide clinical decision support; and, (Core) I.D.1.b).(3) support ambulatory, inpatient, and remote care settings, as needed. ^(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+- I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)

 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
 Access to food and rest are examples of these basic needs, which must be met while fellows are working.
 Fellows should have access to refrigeration where food may be stored.
 Food should be available when fellows are required to be in the hospital overnight.
-Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;
+Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.